S. L. Bhyrappa: Career

-S L Bhyrappa was a Lecturer of Logic and Psychology at Sri Kadasiddheshwar College, Hubli; Sardar Patel University in Gujarat; NCERT, Delhi; and the Regional College of Education, Mysore from which he retired in 1991.
-Bhyrappa has two sons and lives with his wife in Mysore.
+S L Bhyrappa was a lecturer of Logic and Psychology at Sri Kadasiddheshwar College, Hubli; Sardar Patel University in Gujarat; NCERT, Delhi; and the Regional College of Education, Mysore from which he retired in 1991.
+Bhyrappa has two sons and lived with his wife in Mysore.

-Bhyrappa' works are published in English, Kannada, and Sanskrit, and taught in Indian Studies and Western Philosophy courses.
+Bhyrappa's works are published in English, Kannada, and Sanskrit, and taught in Indian Studies and Western Philosophy courses.

+Death

+Bhyrappa died in Bengaluru, Karnataka, India on 24 September 2025, at the age of 94.